 On September 30, 1955, up-and-coming actor James Dean perished in an auto accident aged only 24.
 In 3 movies he had already established himself as a “giant” of the silver screen, but his death at such a young age meant he would stay forever young in the eye of movie fans.
 History is full of people who left their mark in a surprisingly short amount of time.
 Here 9 such people are listed, in no particular order.
-Who else would you include on this list?
-Any of your ideas might flow into a sequel.
 (Remember, the criteria is not just death at a young age but also lasting fame and/or influence.)

 9. James Dean, Actor, died aged 24.

 As mentioned in the introduction, James Dean starred in only 3 movies, Rebel Without a Cause and East of Eden, both released in 1955, and Giant which was released in 1956 after his death.
 In that brief time period, Dean became a movie icon.
 Who knows how much his impact and fame would have grown had he lived or if he would have sunk into obscurity.
 We can only speculate.

 8. Dorothy Stratten, Playboy Playmate, died aged 20.